cs3110/textbook/_sources/chapters/correctness/alg_spec.md

 we could provide two implementations of a data structure---one simple, the other complex and efficient---and prove that the two are equivalent.
 That would require us to introduce ways to translate between the two implementations.
-For example, we could prove the correctness of a dictionary implemented as a red-black tree relative to an implementation as an association list, by defining functions to convert trees to lists.
+For example, we could prove the correctness of a map implemented with an efficient balanced binary search tree relative to an implementation as an inefficient association list, by defining functions to convert trees to lists.
 Such an approach is certainly valid, but it doesn't lead to new ideas about verification for us to study.

 Instead, we will pursue a different approach based on *equational specifications*, aka *algebraic specifications*.
 The idea with these is to